oracle/python-oracledb/doc/src/user_guide/txn_management.rst

 transactions in that session.
 When a higher-priority transaction is blocked by a lower-priority transaction, Oracle Database can automatically roll back the lower-priority transaction, allowing the higher-priority transaction to proceed.
-Transaction Priority is available starting with Oracle Database 26ai.
+Transaction Priority is available starting with Oracle AI Database 26ai.
 For more information on transaction priority, see `Priority Transactions
 <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-8B71D725-24E9-
 4AE1-B9FA-BAC291923EAC>`__.